The SFS Model

 Our faculty are full-time.
 They are skilled teachers, field researchers, and mentors, and are experts in many different fields including ecology, policy, resource management, and socioeconomics.
 Whether teaching in the classroom, in the field, or at the dinner table, faculty members ensure that our students return from studying abroad with an interdisciplinary toolbox of skills, an understanding of their application, and a passion for the environment.Meet Our Faculty

-We are active members of the communities around our Centers and we nurture long-term, collaborative relationships.
-At the end of each semester, our Centers host Community Nights—research symposiums where students present their findings to local stakeholders.
-Through community-minded research development, students both contribute to a growing body of knowledge about local critical environmental issues and also become part active members of the community.
+We are active members of the communities around our centers and we nurture long-term, collaborative relationships.
+At the end of each semester, our centers host Community Nights—research symposiums where students present their findings to local stakeholders.
+Through community-minded research development, students both contribute to a growing body of knowledge about local critical environmental issues and also become active members of the community.

 Our programs are hands-on learning reimagined.
 Students step out of the classroom and actively engage in the ecosystems they study.
 Beyond reading an article about critical issues facing African elephants, our students observe them from meters away while collecting data on their resilience to climate change.
 Rather than lecturing about the impacts of coffee farming, we visit Monteverde’s cloud forests to learn from farmers how agriculture can support biodiversity.
-SFS students engage in rigorous research about critical, local issues.Read about our Research Philosophy
+SFS students engage in real research about critical, local issues.Learn more about our research

-With eight Centers around the world, our research covers a full spectrum of environmental issues.
-SFS programs provide the foundation for students to critically examine complex environmental issues in an international setting and articulate questions that reflect that complexity.
-The academics and research at each Center are designed around that Center’s particular theme—such as marine resource management in the Turks & Caicos Islands—and each Center explores a variety of issues and perspectives within that theme.Learn more about environmental issues
+With ten centers around the world, our research covers a spectrum of environmental issues.
+SFS programs provide the foundation for students to critically examine environmental issues in an international setting.
+The academics and research at each center are designed around that center’s particular theme—such as marine resource management in the Turks & Caicos Islands—and each center explores a variety of issues and perspectives within that theme.Learn more about environmental issues

-SFS students, faculty and staff live and work together in our eight fully outfitted Centers around the world.
-Ranging from deep in the heart of the Australian rainforest to the breezy, tropical coastline of Panama, each Center has its own distinct flavor and research focus.
+SFS students, faculty and staff live and work together in our nine fully outfitted centers around the world.
+Ranging from deep in the heart of the Australian rainforest to the breezy, tropical coastline of Panama, each center has its own distinct flavor and research focus.
 Regardless of where you go, you’ll discover a community and lifestyle unlike anything you’ve experienced before.Explore our Centers